Dollar near three-and-a-half-month peak, bolstered by rising U.S. bond yields

 “With equity market sentiment holding firm in the face of rising bond yields, the almighty dollar could move through G-10 currency markets like a wrecking ball,” Innes added.

-The dollar’s index against a basket of six major currencies was at 91.136, having risen to a high of 91.261 on Wednesday, its strongest since Jan.
+The dollar’s index against a basket of six major currencies was at 91.136 .DXY, having risen to a high of 91.261 on Wednesday, its strongest since Jan.
 12.

 Wall Street limped into positive territory on Wednesday on optimism over a spate of upbeat earnings, although that was nearly offset by jitters over rising U.S. bond yields and corporate costs.